 Our Curriculum aims to develop skills that are essential for effective learning in school and throughout life.
 We look to create opportunities that enable pupils to develop these vital skills:

 Our teachers plan in year group teams to ensure there is parity of planned learning experiences.
 The curriculum is enhanced by the use of a wealth of resources.
 Each year we plan special theme weeks when we focus on a specific subject and give the children the opportunity to apply the skills they have learnt in reading, writing and maths throughout the week.
 For example we have Arts week and Science week.
-Each half term we also plan challenge days where children have the opportunity to apply their thinking skills and learning behaviours in different learning contexts (puzzle mornings, a talent show, a class debate or team-building activities).

 To ensure that each subject area is developed and enhanced each teacher has a subject specialism and leads a subject, monitoring how it is taught, how well children are progressing and what actions the school needs to take to improve the teaching and learning the children receive.